 “I did carry three.
 One came back with food from Rivendell, one filled with my share of the treasure, and the final one with an item I picked up in the goblin caves,” Bilbo paused before he took a deep breath and pushed on.
 “It’s a small gold ring, and if I’m right, it’s the most dangerous thing on Arda.”

 Gandalf put the tankard down before folding himself into a seated position.
 Like that, he was eye level with Bilbo and he stared at the hobbit, eyes serious and powerful.
 “What do you think you found, Bilbo Baggins?”

 “I think I found the One Ring,” Bilbo confessed in a rush.
 “And it cannot stay here in the Shire.”

 He had never seen an Istari turn white before, Bilbo thought to himself, and he never wanted to again.
-Bag End shook briefly as if the wizard had tried to shed his form and run into the structure and then shrunk back into the guise of an old man.
+Bag End shook briefly as if the wizard had tried to shed his form and ran into the structure before he shrunk back into the guise of an old man.
 Bilbo gulped once before standing tall and kept his eyes level.